apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-ui/README.md

    limitations under the License.
 -->

-# Yarn UI
+# YARN UI

-The Yarn UI is an Ember based web-app that provides visualization of the applications running on the Apache Hadoop YARN framework.
+The YARN UI is an Ember based web-app that provides visualization of the applications running on the Apache Hadoop YARN framework.

 ## Configurations